Article

 See also: ZTNA vs VPN: A Practical Buyer's Guide for Global Teams

 Security measures only work when applied consistently.
-Use mobile device management to enforce security policies automatically: required password strength, mandatory encryption, automatic screen locks, and approved software.
+Use mobile device management to enforce security policies automatically.
+These policies include required password strength, mandatory encryption, automatic screen locks, and approved software.

 Your security is only as strong as your least informed employee.
-Teach employees to recognize phishing emails, handle sensitive data properly, use strong passwords, and report security incidents quickly.
+Train employees to recognize phishing emails, handle sensitive data properly, use strong passwords, and report security incidents quickly.
+Ongoing, practical training reduces human risk across distributed teams.

 Secure all endpoints